 Cultivars and hybrids

-And if you really ‘get into’ names you’ll find that every Genus belongs to a bigger group called a family.
-So, believe it or not, tomatoes, potatoes, chillies and deadly nightshade all belong to the same family, called Solanaceae.
-Then there are roses, strawberries, pears, apples, and hawthorn – they are ALL members of the Rosaceae family!
+And once you have been looking at Genus for a while you will find that every Genus belongs to a bigger group called a family.
+So, (check this out) tomatoes, potatoes, chilies and deadly nightshade all belong to the same family, called Solanaceae.
+Then there are roses, strawberries, pears, apples, and hawthorn – they are ALL members of the Rosaceae (Rose) family.

 Learning the Latin names